KhothatsoS/requirement-analysis/README.md

    Teams gain a clear and shared understanding of user needs, reducing the risk of incorrect assumptions and costly rework.

 2. **Supports Accurate Planning and Estimation**
-   With well-defined requirements, the project team can estimate time, cost, and resources more effectively, leading to improved project timeline and budgeting.
+   With well-defined requirements, the project team can estimate time, cost, and resources more effectively, leading to improved project timelines and budgeting.

 3. **Enhances Product Quality and User Satisfaction** Ensuring requirements align with user needs leads to a system that performs well and satisfies the users, increasing overall project success.